22 Activities Men and Women Do That Increase Their Risk of Chronic Illnesses

 13. Not Relaxing When Home:

-Bringing work home and not taking time to unwind is a common societal issue, especially among men.
+Bringing work home and not taking time to unwind is a common societal issue.
 Relaxing and decompressing can help reduce stress and improve your overall well-being.
 Reading, spending time outside, or hanging out with friends and family are great ways to practice healthy relaxation.
 Stress management is an integral part of any wellness plan.
 Find strategies that work best for you and commit to reducing stress.

 14. Waiting Too Long to Seek Care

-Men may wait longer than women to seek medical care due to various factors.
-A few potential reasons that men may hold off include:
+Some people tend to wait longer than others to seek medical care due to various factors.
+A few potential reasons that people may hold off include:

 • Lack of knowledge or understanding of their symptoms and conditions